roydegeest/rakwireless-docs/docs/zh-cn/README.md

 2. [Data Sheet](data-sheet/): Comprehensive set of documents that summarize the background and other characteristics of our products.

 ### Go further
-TEST PAGE IN CHINESE UPDATED USING WEBHOOK
+TEST PAGE IN CHINESE UPDATED USING WEBHOOK OK

 ## Support
 forum or contact us